 - To create public events that presents concerts of contemporary music and talks about speech pathology.

-The project is focused around three workshops in three Nordic capitals (Helsinki, Stockholm and Oslo).
-Each workshop will contain private sessions where the participants will work together.
-In the workshops they will develop the foundations both for software and the basis for performances.
+The project is focused around workshops in the Nordic region.
+Each workshop will contain workshops where the participants will work together.
+In the process they will develop the foundations both for software and the basis for performances.
 Within the project we will also organise public events with concerts and lectures to spread the results.
-The project specifically compares spoken and sung voices from four Nordic languages: Swedish, Finnish, Danish and Norwegian.
-The comparative aspect gives the participants in the project both a deeper understanding of their own and other Nordic languages as well as the music in each country.